DIVE BVI STAFF

 General Personal Assistant

 Jojo’s mom was so excited for her arrival that she gave birth on the way to the Tortola Hospital.
 Jojo now refers to herself as a Speedy’s Ferry Baby!
 After a few years traveling to London & Boston, Jojo decided to call Virgin Gorda home for her and her 3 babies!
-She follows in her Father’s footsteps, a former Dive Instructor with Dive BVI.
+She follows in her Father’s footsteps, a former Scuba Instructor with Dive BVI.

 Captain & Scuba Instructor